harsh-ps-2003/rumi/README.md

 ### References

-Refer to [How Signal uses ORAMs](https://signal.org/blog/building-faster-oram/) to understand the technology more practically!
+I was inspired by [How Signal uses ORAMs](https://signal.org/blog/building-faster-oram/)!

 The best blog to learn ECC that I could find out was [this](https://andrea.corbellini.name/2015/05/17/elliptic-curve-cryptography-a-gentle-introduction/)!
 The idea of Zero Knowledge Set Membership comes from [this](https://eprint.iacr.org/2021/1672.pdf) paper paired with the simple Path ORAM coming from [this](https://eprint.iacr.org/2013/280.pdf) paper.